SeisComP/seiscomp/doc/base/filter-grammar.rst

    bandpass filtered signals.
 Even though bandwidth and order may be changed it is recommended to use the defaults.

-   :param center-freq: The center frequency of the passband in Hz
+   :param center-freq: The center frequency of the passband in Hz.
+Negative values define the frequency as -value * sample rate.
    :param bandwidth: The filter bandwidth in octaves (default is 1 octave)
    :param order: The filter order of the bandpass (default is 4)